JudithOkemwa/Project2/README.md

 Data Cleaning
 Data Transformation: Cleaning and preparing datasets to ensure accuracy and reliability.
-Error Handling: Identifying and rectifying inconsistencies and errors in the data.
+Identifying and rectifying inconsistencies and errors in the data.

 Data Modeling
 DAX (Data Analysis Expressions): Creating complex calculated columns and measures to enhance data analysis.